sumaiyaamin/sumaiyaamin/README.md

    # Hi there 👋, I am Sumaiya Amin Prova
 ## A dreamer, passionate about coding and reviving my craftmanship through programming
-![A dreamer, passionate about coding and reviving my craftmanship through programming ]

 Currently, I am a 2nd year student and doing my undergrad in Computer Science and Engineering.